emmawalshdev/The-Book-bar/README.md

 #### Out of scope

 * A sophisticated recommendation algorithm, based on books that have been highly rated by the user.
-  - Not possible within the current time frame and due to personal skillset
+  - Not possible due to the project time frame, milestone requirements and current skillset.

 * A customized dashboard for users.
 The user will not be shown on their profile: recommendations.
     - Not possible within the current timeframe and due to personal skillset
-    - The dashboard will include less sophisticated information such as recent contributions.
+    - The dashboard will include less sophisticated information such as the user's recent contributions.

 * Video banners, striking imagery & dynamic front-end development.
   - As this project is data-focused, less time will be spent on front-end development.